Netanyahu, at UN, vows that Israel will keep 'degrading Hezbollah' until its objectives are met

 “This war can come to an end now.
 All that has to happen is for Hamas to surrender, lay down its arms and release all the hostages," Netanyahu said.
 "But if they don’t – if they don’t – we will fight until we achieve total victory.
 Total victory.
 There is no substitute for it. “

-Late Wednesday, the United States, France and other allies jointly called for an "immediate" 21-day cease-fire to allow for negotiations as fears grow that the violent escalation in recent days — following 11 months of cross-border exchange of fire — could grow into an all-out war.
+Israel vows to drive Hezbollah away from the border to allow its citizens to return safely to their homes.
+Hezbollah says it won't stop firing rockets until the Gaza war ends.
+Late Wednesday, the United States, France and other allies jointly called for an "immediate" 21-day cease-fire to allow for negotiations as fears grow that this week's escalation could spiral into an all-out war.
+Hezbollah hasn't officially responded to the ceasefire proposal.

+Netanyahu also made a lengthy appeal for Israeli relations with Saudi Arabia — but did it without mentioning what’s blocking any action: Saudi Arabia’s demand for an independent Palestinian state.

-As Netanyahu took the stage, there was enough ruckus in the audience that the presiding diplomat had to shout, “Order, please.”
+As Netanyahu took the stage Friday morning, there was enough ruckus in the audience that the presiding diplomat had to shout, “Order, please.”

 The two speakers who preceded Netanyahu on Friday each made a point of calling out Israel for its actions.
 “Mr. Netanyahu, stop this war now,” Slovenian Prime Minister Robert Golob said as he closed his remarks, pounding the podium.
 And Pakistani Prime Minister Shehbaz Sharif, speaking just before the Israeli leader, declared of Gaza: “This is not just a conflict.
 This is systematic slaughter of innocent people of Palestine."
 He thumped the rostrum to audible applause.